 Irresistible Grace (God the Holy Spirit Applies our Redemption; Effectual Calling)

 Scriptures: Matt 16:16-17 Peter said, “You are the Christ, the Son of the living God.”
 Jesus replied, “Blessed are you, for this was not revealed to you by man, but by my Father in heaven.”
 John 6:44 No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day.
 John 6:65 No one can come to me unless the Father has enabled them.
 Romans 8:30 Those He predestined, He also called….
 1 Cor 12:3 No one can say, “Jesus is Lord,” except by the Holy Spirit.
 Eph 2:4-5 Because of His great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions, it is by grace you have been saved.
 Philippians 1:29 It has been granted to you to believe on Christ.
 2 Thes 2:13 From the beginning God chose you to be saved through the sanctifying work of the Spirit and through belief in the truth.
 1 Peter 1:2 You were chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by His blood.

-Doctrine: God the Spirit acts alone to effectually call and regenerate sinners from death to new life.
+Doctrine: God the Spirit takes the initiative and acts to effectually call and regenerate sinners from death to new life.
 God’s work precedes our repenting and believing so that all of the glory in salvation belongs to the Lord, not us.
 The Holy Spirit applies the all benefits of Jesus’ life, death, and resurrection to Christ’s followers.
 These benefits include: Effectual Calling, Justification, Adoption, Sanctification, Saving Faith, Repentance Leading to Life, Good Works, Perseverance, and Assurance of Grace and Salvation.
 Jesus’ people receive benefits in this life, when we die, and at the resurrection (Judgment Day).
 Give thanks to the Lord, for He is good.
 His love endures forever!

 Preservation and Perseverance of the Saints (All Christ’s Followers)